psychemedia/storytelling-notes/master-maid.md

 ```

-Some ommentary is then provided (in French) by Reinhold Kœhler.
+Some commentary is then provided (in French) by Reinhold Kœhler.

 TO DO
 https://archive.org/details/revueceltiqu03pari/page/376/mode/2up?q=lang